boycgit/ss-linked-list/README.md

  - written in Typescript, with generics type templating
  - support for iterator and iterable protocols.
- - support Singly-Linked List、Doubly-Linked List
+ - support Singly-Linked List、Doubly-Linked List; and also Circle Singly or Doubly Linked List
+ - fully tested

 ## Installation